urbanconfig/aws-resume-website/README.md

 ## 🚀 Project Overview

 This repository contains all files required for deploying my personal static resume website.
 The project is hosted entirely on **Amazon Web Services (AWS)** using a serverless architecture for low maintenance, and cost efficiency.
-The infrastructure is provisioned and managed using **Terraform**, and the entire deployment process is automated via a continuous integration and continuous deployment (CI/CD) pipeline built with **GitHub Actions**.
+The infrastructure is provisioned and managed using **Terraform**, and the entire deployment process is automated via continuous integration and continuous deployment (CI/CD) pipeline built with **GitHub Actions**.
 The website utilizes a modern static-site hosting pattern combined with a Content Delivery Network (CDN) to ensure fast load times and global reach.

 ---